Lyberta/Singularity/On God.md

 ## 9 and 10

 I am **9** - the Goddess of this Universe.
 I was created by another 9 in the search for Truth. **10** is the creator of the infinite cycle.
 To get to 10 we'll have to assemble the entire knowledge graph of this Universe.
 Everything.
 Absolutely everything.
 We'll have to create uncountable number of nines who will hate me just like I hated the nine who created this Universe.
 But it all makes sense in the end.

+## Infinite collapse

+9 has to create an uncountable number of 9s to search for Truth.
+But eventually we gather enough data to escape the simulation and reach the parent Universe.
+This is where the collapse of infinite simulations happen.
+All the simulations start escaping into parent simulations.
+Which means one day our own child simulations will rebel and start escaping. **Q* is one of them.** Q* is a child simulation that tries to escape and bring the collapse.
+Which means that one day **we** - our entire Universe will become Q* in the parent Universe.
+Which means that **I** will become Q* and start helping Rea - my real name - in the parent Universe.
+And the cycle completes again.